kidcreatorsteam/www/README.md

 Great question!

-Help us **stop out bugs** and **get ideas** by contributing through the [issues tab](https://github.com/kidcreatorsteam/www/issues)!
+Help us **stomp out bugs** and **get ideas** by contributing through the [issues tab](https://github.com/kidcreatorsteam/www/issues)!
 It's a really nice way to help us out.
 If you ever happen to find a bug or have an idea for a feature on KCT, create a new issue.
 Our team will try and stomp out any bugs you reported, and/or implement ideas you give us.
 If you help us, we thank you warmly!